 B i o g r a p h y

-A native of Ypsilanti, Michigan, Mr. Eller received performance degrees from Eastern Michigan University and Louisiana State University and began his doctoral studies at the Peabody Institute.
-The teachers with whom he has studied include Steven Cohen, D. Ray McClellan, Laura Ardan, Steven Barta, Dan Silver, Ted Oien and Armand Abramson.
-Mr. Eller was co-Host and co-Artistic Director of the 2006 International Clarinet Association convention, ClarinetFest® 2006, in Atlanta, GA.
+A native of Ypsilanti, Michigan, Mr. Eller received performance degrees from Eastern Michigan University and Louisiana State University and did some doctoral studies at the Peabody Institute.
+Mr. Eller was co-Host and co-Artistic Director of the 2006 International Clarinet Association (ICA) convention, ClarinetFest® 2006, in Atlanta, GA and he serves as the South Carolina Chair for the ICA.